Focus. Balance. Gratitude. Patience. Effort. Surrender.

 I started practicing yoga after moving from Brazil to the Bay Area.
 Being very active, I realized I needed new activity not only for my body, but also for my mind.

-The first time I entered a yoga studio for a vinyasa class I didn't know much about the practice.
-It was way more challenging than I expected and I had a hard time doing the most basic poses.
-Even though I didn't know much about meditation by then, the breathing exercises and the focus required to follow instructions for the poses helped me to ease my mind.
+The first time I entered a yoga studio for a Vinyasa class I didn't know much about the practice.
+It was way more challenging than I expected, and I had a hard time doing the most basic poses.
+Although since I started, the breathing exercises and the focus required to follow instructions for the poses helped me to ease my mind.

 I started practicing yoga at home when the studios closed a few years ago.
 I miss the community, while I enjoy the flexibility to turn on the Peloton app anytime and choose the type of class and duration I want.

 Since I started working from home, yoga has been even more important in my life as it keeps me grounded while increasing flexibility and preventing back pain due to all the sitting.

 Here are the key benefits from Yoga: